Removal of footwear indoors: Backgrounds

 In religions originating in the Indian subcontinent and in the Middle East, it is customary to remove one's shoes when entering a house of worship.
 Shoes were regarded as bringing in dust and removing one's shoes "would be a way of recognizing one's personal uncleanness in the presence of holiness" in the Christian traditions.
 Hinduism and Islam also regard feet as being unclean; it is considered sacrilegious to touch books with one's feet and an insult to point one's feet at someone.
 As such, in many mandirs and mosques, as well as in churches and synagogues of the Indian subcontinent and Middle East, it is customary for worshippers to remove their shoes before entering a house of worship, where they believe they are entering into the presence of the divine.

 Around the world

 Asia

 Many Asian countries typically follow the tradition of removing shoes before entering a house.

 Southern Asia

-In India, Pakistan, Bangladeshi, Sri Lanka, Nepal and Maldives where having carpeted rugs are common, it is considered necessary to take one's shoes off in order to walk on carpeted rugs inside the home.
+In India, Pakistan, Bangladesh, Sri Lanka, Nepal and Maldives where having carpeted rugs are common, it is considered necessary to take one's shoes off in order to walk on carpeted rugs inside the home.